benank/everyone.dance/README.md

 # everyone.dance
-A synchronized near-realtime score sharing system for Stepmania.
+A realtime score sharing system for Stepmania.
 It's meant to be an easily accessible and usable platform for playing with others in Stepmania without hassle.

 This is available at [everyone.dance](https://everyone.dance/).
 Please keep reading for usage instructions.
 You can download from that website or from the releases page here.